AlgoMaster Logo

 The set was constructed with StringComparer.OrdinalIgnoreCase, so all three casings of Ada's email map to the same hash and compare equal.
 The second Add returns false because the comparer treats "ADA@shop.com" as already-present, and Contains returns true for any casing of the same address.
 The set keeps the first form it saw.

-StringComparer has several built-in members worth knowing about:
+StringComparer has several built-in members:

 ComparerBehavior